svendroid/adventofcode2020/README.md

 ## Day 3

 * slice notation in python is great - `list[start:stop:step]` especially the step parameter makes it super easy to iterate through a list and e.g. only access every third element

+## Day 4

+* `yield` was nice for generating the single items on the parsing step
+* Regex for the win (as every year) - https://regexr.com/ for quick tryouts